cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Index.md

 - **[Image](/content-management/data-model-annotations/Images):** Use with an (optionally nullable) integer to indicate this is for the id of an ImageAsset.
 A non-null integer indicates this is a required field.
 Optional parameters allow the search filter to be restricted e.g. width/height etc
 - **[ImageCollection](/content-management/data-model-annotations/Images#imagecollection):** Use this to decorate an integer array of ImageAssetIds and indicate that it should be a collection of image assets.
 The editor allows for sorting of linked assets and you can set filters for restricting image sizes.
 - **MultiLineText:** Use this to decorate a string field and provide a UI hint to the admin interface to display a text area field
-- **NestedDataModelCollection:** Use this to decorate a collection of INestedDataModel objects, allowing them to be edited in the admin UI.
-Optional parameters indicate whether the collection is sortable.
+- **[NestedDataModelCollection](data-model-annotations/nested-data-models):** Use this to decorate a collection of `INestedDataModel` objects, allowing them to be edited in the admin UI.
 - **Number:** Use this to decorate a numeric field and provide a UI hint to the admin interface to display an html5 number field.
 The step property can be used to specify the precision of the number e.g. 2 decimal places
 - **Placeholder:** Use this to provide a UI hint to the admin interface to add a placeholder attribute to an html input field.
 - **PreviewTitle:** Indicates the property of a model that can be used as a title, name or short textual identifier.
 Typically this is used in a grid of items to identify the row.